 Information literacy, Research, Self-motivation, Teamwork.

 By the end of this paper, students should:

 - Be able to identify main approaches to the role of lawyers

-- Be familiar with the role professional rules play in the areas canvassed by the paper
+- Be familiar with the role professional rules, legislation and case law play in the areas canvassed by the paper

 - Be able to identify and deal with ethical and professional issues arising from specific situations in practice.

 - Be able to articulate the advantages and disadvantages of various ethical stances

 Successful completion of this paper is mandatory for admission to the profession for those who complete LLB studies after 31 July 2000 (it is not a compulsory subject for the LLB).